Mahtab-Shabani/image-processing-exercises-and-solutions/README.md

 <details>
   <summary> If you don't speak Persian, click to find out more about this repository.</summary>
   <p>

 It is a Repository for solving the exercises and projects in Image Processing and Computer Vision course.
 It contains 3 exercise folders and each folder has loads of exercises.

+exercise 1: includes imread, imwrite, peacwise-linear transformation function, bitget etc.

+exercise 2: filters, noises and edge detection(sobel, canny, ...)

+exercise 3: morphology

 </p>
 </details>